-La Défense is Europe’s largest purpose-built business district to the West of the city of Paris.
-The district is a showcase of France’s great leap into the 21st century.
-For many visitors to France who come to Paris with a preset image in their mind, the Business District is rather unexpected and its true value lies in its position at the far end of the Historical Axis.
-La Défense is indeed the height of the Historical Axis which starts at the Louvre and continues through the Place de la Concorde, the Champs-Elysées and the Arc de Triomphe.
+La Défense is Europe’s largest purpose-built business district to the West of Paris.
+The district showcases France’s great leap into the 21st century.
+For many visitors to France who come to Paris with a preset image in their mind, the Business District is somewhat unexpected, and its true value lies in its position at the far end of the Historical Axis.
+La Défense is indeed the height of the Historical Axis, which starts at the Louvre and continues through the Place de la Concorde, the Champs-Elysées and the Arc de Triomphe.

 History of La Défense